enriquepablo/nlproject/_sources/npl_foundation.txt

 you cannot have variables ranging over predicates.
 In the natural language, it is obvious that you can do the equivalent.

-This problem is solved with the axiom of unrestriced comprehension, that establishes a correspondence between predicates and sets.
+For Frege, this problem was solved with unrestriced comprehension, that establishes a correspondence between predicates and sets.
 Variables range over sets, and UC gives you a set for each predicate, so you can have "predicate" variables that range over their corresponding sets.
+(Nowadays we would say classes rather than sets, since they involve UC;
+but Frege could quantify variables over them, so they would properly be sets, and in any case Frege used another nomenclature.)
-However, Bertrand Russell showed that UC leads to contradiction, and cannot be used.
+However, Bertrand Russell showed that UC leads to contradiction in this context, and cannot be used.

-From then on, axiomatic set theory evolved, without UC, to grow a range of esoteric axioms that totally estranged it from the copular predicates of scientific speech, but which served logicists to provide a foundation for most mathematics.
+From then on, axiomatic set theory evolved, without UC, to grow a range of esoteric axioms that totally estranged it from the copular predicates of natural speech, but which served logicists to provide a foundation for most of mathematics.
 And logical empiricists pursued, without success, the adecuation of formal logic to the informal logic of natural languages.
+And Frege got famously depressed.

 Manifestation of the problem
 ----------------------------